awesomemotive/wp-simple-pay-snippet-library/README.md

 # WP Simple Pay Pro Code Snippet Library

+**Please note:** Custom code snippets are provided as-is and there is no guarantee they will continue to work across multiple versions of WP Simple Pay.

 ## Plugins

 Ready-to-install plugin examples to alter the functionality of WP Simple Pay.